 Tampere is the third largest city in Finland and the largest inland centre in the Nordic countries.
 Tampere is home to 225,150 inhabitants and close to half a million people live in the Tampere Region, which comprises Tampere and its neighbouring municipalities.
 Tampere is one of the three most rapidly developing regions in Finland.
 It is a centre for leading-edge technology, research, education, culture, sports and business.

-Tampere's NBS Demonstration Areas
+Tampere's NBS demonstrations

 The city has also awarded three innovation vouchers for citizens to undertake small-scale NBS projects.
-Two of the vouchers were used to develop garden areas near residential housing while the third voucher funded the creation of a community horse park in the Vuores Central Park.
+Two of the vouchers were used to develop urban garden areas near residential housing while the third voucher funded the creation of a community horse park in the Vuores Central Park.